a-n-t-i-b-a-r-y-o-n/mpdart/README.md

 # mpdart

+## !!
+No longer maintained !!
+I haven't touched this script in a while, as I no longer regularly use MPD for mp3 playback.
+Feel free to fork and hack away.

 This is a quick script to display the embedded artwork song that is currently playing on MPD.
 It does so by: